jewalky/GZDoom-Builder/Source/Plugins/UDBScript/whatsmissing.md

 ## Map elements
 - is the current implementation for thing and linedef action arguments OK?
-- handle multiple tags for linedefs and sectors

 ## UI
 - add favorite script functionality (in the UI and with hotkeys)